 Contact us for more information

 The State Board of Churches of Christ in SA and NT Inc. comprises of the State President, State Minister and delegates elected from churches through our Conference of churches.
 Accountable to the Conference for the faithful stewardship of strategy and resources, it plays a key role in holding the story and identity Churches of Christ, providing overall governance and leadership, as well as providing important support across our movement.
-Our current interim State President is Doug Walladge.
 The Board meets six times per year.